-Report violations of either the National Voter Registration Act of 1993, the Help America Vote Act of 2002, or any irregularities or fraud involving voter registration, voting, candidate or issue petitions, or removal procedures under the Florida Election Code in writing to the Division of Elections, Room 316, R.A.
-Gray Building, 500 S. Bronough Street, Tallahassee, Florida 32399-1050, phone 850-245-6200.
-Complaint forms are available on the Division of Elections website at: http://election.dos.state.fl.us/forms/index.shtml.
+Report violations of either the National Voter Registration Act of 1993, the Help America Vote Act of 2002, or any irregularities or fraud involving voter registration or voting, or candidate or issue petition activities under the Florida Election Code in writing.
+Complaint forms are available on the Division of Elections website at: https://dos.myflorida.com/elections/forms-publications/forms/complaint-forms/.